randym32/Anki.Vector.Documentation/documents/guides/Vector character study.md

 ---

-This is my attempt describing Vector's character.
+This is my attempt to describe Vector's character.
 This intent is to give ideas how to shape creating new character traits and behaviors that fit with his character.
 The topics include: